Notices & News

 PUBLIC MEETING NOTICE

-The Tennessee State University Board of Trustees will hold committee and regular board meetings on June 12 and 13, 2025, on the university’s main campus.
-The meetings are open to the public and will be conducted permitting participation by electronic or other means of communication if necessary.
-The meetings are scheduled as follows:
+The Tennessee State University Board of Trustees will hold a committee meeting on June 9, 2026 (virtual) .
+The meeting is open to the public and will be conducted, permitting participation by electronic or other means of communication if necessary.
+The meeting is scheduled as follows:

 When finalized, the meeting agendas and materials will be posted at /board/meetings.aspx.
 Livestreamed and archived recordings of meetings are available there using the “Livestream” and “Past Meetings” links.